thedmi/SentryDotNet/README.md

 # Other Sentry clients

-If you don't like SentryDotNet, here are a few other, more opinionated libraries.
+If you don't like SentryDotNet, here are a few other libraries.
 SentryDotNet borrowed ideas & code from a few of them (thanks!).

 - [Raven C#](https://github.com/getsentry/raven-csharp)
 - [Sentinel](https://github.com/PrestigeXP/Sentinel)